Physician Assistant (BS)

 Promotion and Retention

-- Completion of courses in specific sequence, good academic & professional standing in the College and in the Physician Assistant Program is required for promotion and graduation.
+- Completion of courses in specific sequence, good academic and professional standing in the College and in the Physician Assistant Program is required for promotion and graduation.

 - Retention is based on good academic and professional standing as defined in the PA Program Student Handbook, matriculation at York College and continuing review by the Physician Assistant Program Academic Standing Committee.